Comparison Guide · Updated March 2026

 Cubtale is a premium baby tracker with a clean, modern interface and solid family sharing for up to five caregivers in real time.
 Its Apple Watch integration lets you log feeds and diapers from your wrist, making it a favourite for iPhone-heavy households.
 At $8.19/month it sits at the higher end of subscription pricing on this list, and it lacks Wear OS support, configurable alerts, and any kind of family buzz system.

-Best for: iPhone + Apple Watch users who want real-time family sharing
+Best for: People who want physical logging devices, iPhone + Apple Watch users who want real-time family sharing

-Missing: Wear OS, on-call buzz alerts, configurable alarms, diaper analytics chart
+Missing: Web and Wear OS, on-call buzz alerts, configurable alarms, diaper analytics chart

-📋 Baby Tracker – Newborn Log — Best Free No-Frills Option
+Baby Tracker Baby Tracker – Newborn Log — Longest Track Record

 Baby Tracker – Newborn Log (by Amila) is one of the most-downloaded baby trackers on the App Store and Google Play.
 It's completely free (with optional in-app purchases to remove ads), covers all core tracking activities, and includes CSV export.
 The trade-off: real-time sync is limited, there's no smartwatch app, and the interface feels dated next to newer competitors.
 It's a solid starting point for solo parents or anyone who just needs the basics at zero cost.